Carl Crabtree

-Carl Crabtree (born in California) is an American rancher and politician who served as a member of the Idaho Senate for the 7th district from 2016 to 2022.
+Carl Gordon Crabtree (May 17, 1952 – May 6, 2025) was an American rancher and politician who served as a member of the Idaho Senate for the 7th district from 2016 to 2022.

 Early life

 Crabtree was raised on a ranch in Kooskia and graduated from Clearwater Valley High School.
 In 1974, Crabtree earned a Bachelor of Science degree in plant science from the University of Idaho.

 Career

-Crabtree is a rancher in Idaho.
+Crabtree was a rancher in Idaho.
 From 1974 to his retirement in 2015, he worked for Idaho County as 4-H program manager, as extension educator and weed supervisor.
-He continues to work in livestock production, having served in the Idaho Cattle Association, serving as president from 1991 to 1992, and on the Idaho Beef Council, serving as chairman from 2001 to 2002.
+He continued to work in livestock production, having served in the Idaho Cattle Association, serving as president from 1991 to 1992, and on the Idaho Beef Council, serving as chairman from 2001 to 2002.

 In 2016, Crabtree challenged eight-year incumbent Senator Sheryl Nuxoll in the Republican primary.
 Nuxoll gained national notoriety in 2015 for calling Hinduism "a false faith with false gods" and joining two other senators in skipping the invocation offered in the Senate by a guest Hindu chaplain.
 Crabtree narrowly defeated Nuxoll for the Republican nomination, and defeated Ken Meyers, a retired veterinary medicine professor from Sagle, in the general election.

+In 2022, Crabtree lost the Republican primary to Cindy Carlson.
+Following this, he worked for the Idaho State Department of Education in intergovernmental affairs.